RoganMurley/GALGAGAME/README.md

 # Hubris
 Hurbris is a browser-based multiplayer digital card game written in the purely functional programming languages Haskell and Elm.
+It is a WIP under active development.

 Try it at https://www.playhubris.com.